 Value Description

-yes I/O is available in FlashFreeze mode
+yes I/O is available in FlashFreeze mode.

-no Default; I/O is unavailable in FlashFreeze mode
+no By default, I/O is unavailable in FlashFreeze mode.

--register value
+-register Value

 Specifies whether the register will be combined into the I/O. If this option is yes, the combiner combines the register into the I/O module if possible.
 I/O registers are off by default.
-The following table shows the acceptable values for the -register attribute:
+The following table lists the acceptable values for the -register attribute.